ray6080/ray6080.github.io/about/index.md

 skip_related: true
 ---

 Hi.
 I'm Guodong Jin.
-I work on [Kùzu](https://kuzudb.com), which is an in-process property graph database management system (GDBMS) built for query speed and scalability.
+I'm a co-founder of Kùzu Inc. I work on [Kùzu](https://kuzudb.com), which is an in-process graph database management system (GDBMS) built for query speed and scalability.
+It is open source and available on [GitHub](https://github.com/kuzudb/kuzu).

 ## BIO

-Besides, I am a Post-doctoral Fellow at the <a href="https://dsg.uwaterloo.ca">Data Systems Group (DSG)</a>, <a href="https://uwaterloo.ca">University of Waterloo</a>.
+Previously, I was a Post-doctoral Fellow at the <a href="https://dsg.uwaterloo.ca">Data Systems Group (DSG)</a>, <a href="https://uwaterloo.ca">University of Waterloo</a>.
-I work with <a href="https://cs.uwaterloo.ca/~ssalihog/">Prof. Semih Salihoglu</a> on graph database management systems.
+I worked with <a href="https://cs.uwaterloo.ca/~ssalihog/">Prof. Semih Salihoglu</a> on graph database management systems.
 Broadly, my research interests focus on query processing and storage optimization of analytical data systems.

 I did my Ph.D. at Renmin University of China, and visited the <a href="https://dsg.uwaterloo.ca">DSG</a> during the last two years of my Ph.D.